 Innovation and knowledge derived from space exploration and related activities support economic growth, deliver high returns on investment, generate new technologies and job creation.
 More countries and non-governmental entities than ever are interested in engaging in these activities.
 As global interest grows, awareness of and adherence to international space law becomes ever more important.
-In this regard, UNOOSA is the UN entity responsible for the planning and implementation of activities aimed at building Member State capacity in space law and policy.
+In this regard, UNOOSA is the UN entity responsible for the planning and implementation of activities aimed at building the capacity of Member States in space law and policy.
 We have been working with established and emerging space-faring nations on such activities since the Office was established by the UN General Assembly in 1958.

 The Space Law for New Space Actors project is a multi-donor project funded by voluntary contributions.

 This project is made possible through the generous support of the following stakeholders:

 The following stakeholders provide in-kind contribution to the project: